LucasDelfino92/morrowindsharp/visuals.md

 ## NOTES

 **correctUV Ore Replacer 1.0.esp** is dirty and requires cleaning.
+- Clean with TESTool and tes3cmd.

 **GITD_WL_RR_Interiors.esp** is dirty and requires cleaning.
+- Clean with TESTool and tes3cmd.

+**Nordic Chest Replacer.esp** is dirty and requires cleaning.
+- Open the file in TESAME and delete **Cell - Solstheim, Bloodskal Barrow**.

 **RR_Gnisis_Arch_Eng.esp** is dirty and requires cleaning.
+- Clean with TESTool and tes3cmd.

 ## CONFLICT NOTES